thephpleague/plates/README.md

 - Native PHP templates
 - This is a template system, not a template language
-- Namespacing for super simple template paths
+- Folders for super simple template paths
 - Layouts, inheritance and escaping built-in
 - Really easy to extend using extensions
 - Not framework specific, will work with any project